 Child 1 died in Year 1, survived by Spouse and four children, A, D, E, and F. On Date 2, by order of Court, the Child 1 Trust was divided into four separate trusts, each consisting of a one-fourth interest in each asset, and each having Spouse as the income beneficiary for her lifetime.
-Trust X was created for the benefit of A and his descendants.
-On Date 3, Bank resigned as Trustee of Trust X and Bank 2 was assigned as Trustee.
+Trust X was created for the benefit of D and his descendants.

 The current members of the advisory committee of Trust X are A, B, and C. A, B, and C have entered into an agreement of sequential resignations and successor appointments in accordance with the terms of Decedent's will that will become effective upon the receipt of favorable rulings from the Service.
-Under the agreement, B will be deemed to have resigned as an advisor, and A and C, the remaining advisors, will be deemed to have appointed G as an advisor.
-Thereafter, C will be deemed to have resigned as an advisor, and A and G will be deemed to have appointed H as an advisor.
-Immediately thereafter, A will be deemed to have resigned as an advisor, and G and H, the remaining advisors, will be deemed to have appointed I as an advisor.
-Thus, the new advisory committee for Trust X will consist of G, H, and I.
+Under the agreement, B will be deemed to have resigned as an advisor, and A and C, the remaining advisors, will be deemed to have appointed I as an advisor.
+Thereafter, C will be deemed to have resigned as an advisor, and A and I will be deemed to have appointed G as an advisor.
+Immediately thereafter, A will be deemed to have resigned as an advisor, and I and G, the remaining advisors, will be deemed to have appointed H as an advisor.
+Thus, the new advisory committee for Trust X will consist of I, G, and H.